bclittleua/discobots/linux_commands/README.md

         channel = message.channel
         await channel.send(open('cpu.tmp').read())
 ```
-- Here are some examples of commands that use context (ctx) to simplify referencing the channel you're talking to:
+- Here are some examples of commands that use context (ctx, used with cogs) to simplify referencing the channel you're talking to:

 ```python
 import discord